When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 Click to see all the latest coronavirus advice and news from Which?.

-This story was originally published on 9 March and is being regularly updated with the latest developments.
-The latest update was on 23 November 2020 to add information about Christmas opening hours.
-Additional reporting by Hannah Walsh.
+This story was originally published on 9 March 2020 and since then has been regularly updated with the latest developments.
+The latest update was on 14 January 2021, when we added information on supermarkets’ mask enforcement.